anton-k/talks/csound-journal/Csound-expression-paper.md

 The value `main` is an entry point for a program.
 Runtime system starts to execute the program from the function main.

-We can compile and run the progam by executing in the interpreter:
+We can compile and run the program by executing in the interpreter:

 ~~~haskell
 runhaskell Synt.hs